gregsavvy/React_Go_Chat/README.md

 This is a chat app using websockets, which consists of 2 separate modules:

 1. Go (with Gorilla Websocket) | Independent RestAPI backend (JSON provider) | ex. ws://localhost:5000
-2. React Native frontend | Mobile frontend (Android) | ex. your Android device IP or AVD emulator
+2. React Native | Mobile frontend (Android) | ex. your Android device IP or AVD emulator

 ---